JasonTable/vore-mod/README.md

 This mod was created using MCreator.
 MCreator is a tool that enables people to easily create Forge mods for Minecraft.
 This mod can be modified using MCreator (or one of its forks) or by editing the source code directly.
 To modify this mod with MCreator, either clone this repo or download the "MCreator Workspace.zip" file from the GitHub releases or itch.io and import it using the "Import from file..." button in MCreator.

-This mod may be redistributed and modified under the terms of the GNU General Public Licence Version 3.
+This mod may be redistributed and modified under the terms of the GNU General Public License Version 3.